New Networks for Nature is run by a steering group consisting the following:

 Harriet Mead is an award-winning sculptor and the President of the Society of Wildlife Artists (SWLA).
 The influence of her late father, the ornithologist, author and broadcaster, Chris Mead, meant it was probably inevitable that she should take an interest in natural history and use it in her work.
 During her time at the helm of the SWLA, Harriet has worked to broaden their audience and to shrug off the negative connotations of wildlife art.
 Having worked on various projects with the Artists for Nature Foundation, she also has plans to encourage conservation organisations to make use of the SWLA pool of artists to help bring a different perspective to their projects and to highlight areas of conservation concern all over the world.

 Jeremy Mynott spent most of his professional career in publishing at Cambridge University Press, working successively as editor, editorial director, managing director and chief executive.
-He has explored the variety of human responses to birds in Birdscapes: Birds in Our Imagination and Experience (2009), a book described by reviewers as ‘the finest book ever written about why we watch birds’ (Guardian), ‘a ground-breaking work’ (British Birds) and ‘wonderful rumination on birds and birders through space and time for anyone interested in our relationship with nature’ (THES).
-He has recently published Knowing your Place, an account of the wildlife in a tiny Suffolk hamlet; and his current project is a cultural history of Birds in the Ancient World.
-He is an Emeritus Fellow of Wolfson College, Cambridge, has broadcast on radio and television, and is a regular reviewer for the TLS.
+Jeremy has explored the variety of human responses to birds in Birdscapes: Birds in Our Imagination and Experience (2009), a book described by reviewers as ‘the finest book ever written about why we watch birds’ (Guardian) and ‘ a wonderful rumination on birds and birders through space and time for anyone interested in our relationship with nature’ (THES).
+In 2016 he published Knowing your Place, an account of the wildlife in the tiny Suffolk hamlet of Shingle Street; and his most recent book is a cultural history of Birds in the Ancient World: Winged Words (2018).
+He is an Emeritus Fellow of Wolfson College, Cambridge, a regular reviewer for the TLS and a founder member of New Networks for Nature.

 Mike Toms is an Associate Director at the British Trust for Ornithology (BTO), responsible for science communication.
 Much of his work is geared towards public engagement in ‘Citizen Science’, delivering quality research through networks of keen amateurs.
 He has been with the BTO since 1994 and has also worked on owls, bird migration, monitoring methods and mammals (amongst others) during his time with the organisation.
 Mike sees a real need for scientists to communicate the results of their work in ways that engage more effectively with a wider audience.
 With an artistic background, he also seeks to promote experiences of the natural world, adding context to the rather dry and often formal outputs of the scientific community.
 Mike is a regular contributor to BBC Wildlife magazine, a columnist for the Eastern Daily Press and author of several books, including the Collins New Naturalist volume on owls.